 2. The Board is subject to the Texas Open Meetings Act as if it were a governmental body.

-3. Executive sessions are not open to the public nor the managed care organization Board representatives.
-The managed care organization representatives will not attend the executive session or have access to confidential drug pricing information.
+3. Executive sessions are not open to the public nor the MCO Board representatives.
+The MCO representatives will not have access to confidential drug pricing information therefore will not attend the executive session.

 2. The Board may determine procedural matters by a majority vote of the members attending the meeting or may use Robert's Rules of Order as a guide to its operations and proceedings.

-3. Voting Board members may also vote on operational or procedural matters that come before the Board.
+3. Board members may also vote on operational or procedural matters that come before the Board.

-4. A member may participate and if the member is a voting member, vote by telephone conference as deemed necessary by agency staff.
+4. A member may participate and vote by telephone conference as deemed necessary by agency staff.
 A member who attends and participates by telephone will count towards the quorum tally.

 5. A member may not authorize another individual to represent the member by proxy.